The Real Life Game of Thrones!

 The second battle in 1461 took place on Bernard Heath, just to the north of the town.
 It was here that Margaret of Anjou out-fought Warwick and the Yorkist forces who then fled north to Oxfordshire.
 We have a guided tour of the battlefield main sights.

 Richard III Centre in Leicester, is where in 2013, the remains of the last Plantagenet King were found under a car park, the grave site is open to view.
 The Centre follows the life and turbulent times of King Richard.
 We stand in Richard's footsteps on Ambion Hill as he surveyed the battle field at Bosworth on the morning where he met his death and the Tudor Age began.
-We see the battle re-enactment with 100's of enthusiasts taking part.

 We visit Kenilworth Castle, a place significant throughout English History.
 It was an important base for Henry VI and Margaret of Anjou.
 Henry was there for his own safety due to his catatonic illness. between 1456 and 1461.